Pennoni pasta is the oversized, ridged tube that transforms hearty meals. Larger and sturdier than traditional penne, Wikipedia+1

 Ragù, vodka, arrabbiata, or amatriciana top the list.
 Seafood like mussels adds flair too.italianfoodandstyle+1

-Born in 1865 Genoa from Capurro’s diagonal cutter.
+Born in 1865 in Genoa from Capurro’s diagonal cutter.
 Evolved into Southern Italy’s favorite giant.realitalianrestaurants+1

-De Cecco, Rao’s, Rummo shine.
+De Cecco, Rao’s, and Rummo shine.
 Barilla works for daily use.reddit+1

 Swap with rigatoni or ziti in pinches.
-Keep sauces chunky to match its heft.
+Keep sauces chunky to match their heft.

-Boil 11-13 mins; reserve water for sauce.
+Boil for 11-13 mins; reserve the water for the sauce.
 Bronze-cut holds shape best

 Pennoni pasta is best used for baked pasta dishes, creamy sauces, and chunky meat or vegetable sauces because its wide tube and ridges hold ingredients well.